How do you learn more about filmmaking?

 5. Lawrence of Arabia

 Lawrence of Arabia is a beautiful film with sweeping landscapes.
-It won seven Academy Awards, including wins for Best Picture, Best Director, Best Cinematography, Best Art Direction, Best Sound, Best Film Editing, and Best Music.
+It won seven Academy Awards, including Best Picture, Best Director, Best Cinematography, Best Art Direction, Best Sound, Best Film Editing, and Best Music.

 Peter O’Toole was also nominated for Best Actor, but the technical aspects are why film students need to watch this movie.